|

 Investing and Trading

-With a brokerage account at tastytrade or E*Trade, you can trade these investment types:
+With a brokerage account at tastytrade or E*Trade, it’s possible to trade these investment vehicles:

-E*Trade offers more in the bond category, including municipal bonds, corporate bonds, and brokered CDs.
-It also provides trading in mutual funds and liquid alternative funds. tastytrade adds cryptocurrencies to the list.
-Only E*Trade offers over-the-counter stocks.
+E*Trade goes much further in the bond category with muni debit, corporate bonds, and brokered CDs.
+It also offers trading in mutual funds and liquid alternative funds. tastytrade adds cryptocurrencies to the list.
+Only E*Trade has over-the-counter stocks.

-Investors who prefer not to make their own trading decisions can open advisory accounts instead of brokerage accounts.
-These are managed by the investment firm, which handles all trading decisions.
-E*Trade offers robo accounts that charge just 0.35% per year for this service.
+Investors who aren’t comfortable making their own trading decisions can open advisory accounts instead of brokerage accounts.
+The former are managed by the investment firm, which handles all trading decisions.
+E*Trade has robo accounts that charge just 0.35% per annum for this service.
 ETFs are the only assets available.

 Winner: E*Trade